What Happens If You're Audited Without Receipts?

 Step 5: Examine the CRA audit findings

-The CRA will add up what they think you can deduct—and, more importantly, what they think you should have paid in taxes—using the data you’ve given them and their calculations for the minimum standard amounts.
+The CRA will calculate what they believe you can deduct.
+They will also figure out what they think you should have paid in taxes.
+They will use the information you provided and their calculations for the minimum standard amounts.
 The audit findings should be available to you in 30 days.

 Step 6: Pay the amount owed or file an appeal against the audit findings